HariniV02/Midterm-Project/readme.md

 ## Usage
-Once the application is running, you can use the calculator as follows:
+Once the application is running, use the calculator as follows:

 ### Basic Operations:
 - The calculator supports basic operations: addition, subtraction, multiplication, and division.
-- You can input numbers and choose the desired operation by following the prompts in the terminal.
+- Input numbers and choose the desired operation by following the prompts in the terminal.

 ### Using the Command-Line Interface:
-- After launching the application, you will see a menu of available operations.
-Follow the on-screen instructions to enter your numbers and select the operation you want to perform.
+- After launching the application, a menu of available operations will pop up.
+Follow the on-screen instructions to enter the numbers and select the desired operation.

 ### Adding New Operations via Plugins:
-- If you've developed and included new plugins, you can load them dynamically when the application starts.
+- If new plugins were developed and included, load them dynamically when the application starts now.
-- For instance, if you have a plugin for calculating the power of a number, you would input the numbers and select the power operation from the menu.
+- For instance, if you have a plugin for calculating the power of a number, input the numbers and select the power operation from the menu.

 ### Example Usage:
 Here’s a brief walkthrough of how to perform a calculation: